murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

 $ bwa mem -t 4 reference_catalog.fa  samples/MYSAMPLE.fq.gz   |  samtools view -b | samtools sort --threads 4 > samples_mapped/MYSAMPLE.bam
 ```

 > Explanations of this code: bwa mem use 4 threads to align samples/MYSAMPLE.fq.gz to the reference catalog.
 The  output is piped using the \| symbol into  the next command instead of being printed to the screen. `samtools view` create a bam file using `-b`.
-That bam output is piped into the sorting command of samtools before finally being outputted as a file  using `>` into sample mapping.
+That bam output is piped into the `samtools sort` command before finally being outputted as a file  using `>` into sample mapping.
 {: .callout}

 Now this is all good and well, but we don't want to do it manually for each sample.
 The `for` loop below is doing it for all samples by going through all the `samples/*.fq.gz` files.